-Uplift Legal Funding provides non-recourse lawsuit loans in New Mexico.
-With a population of 2,085,109, New Mexico is the 5th largest state in the United States, and ranks 3rd for per capita fatal injuries (D.C. included).
+Uplift Legal Funding partners with funding companies that provide non-recourse lawsuit loans in New Mexico.
+With a population of 2,085,109, New Mexico is the 5th largest state in the United States, On a per-capita basis, New Mexico ranks 3rd for fatal injuries.

-Because funding regulation is complex, Uplift developed a funding-ease scale.
-This scale helps plaintiffs understand what part their state plays in lawsuit loan decisions.
+Uplift developed a funding-ease scale to illustrate the impact of regulation on the availability of lawsuit loans in any given state.
 On a scale of 0 to 10, New Mexico scores a 7.5.
 This means that we consider it relatively tough for plaintiffs to get lawsuit loans in New Mexico.
 Read more information below about the legal funding environment in New Mexico.

 New Mexico Personal Injury Statistics

 New Mexico has a yearly injury death rate of 94.7 per 100,000.
 This places New Mexico substantially higher than the national average of 60.1, by about 57.7%.

 New Mexico residents drive an estimated total of 27 billion miles yearly, which means that the average resident drives about 13,158 miles per year.
 To compare, that’s 36.6% higher than the national average of 9,630 miles per year.
 Aside from miles driven, local seatbelt use and drunk driving habits play a large part in the car accident death rate.

 In New Mexico, residents are pretty good when it comes to buckling up, reporting a usage rate of 91.0%.
 The drinking rate in New Mexico, measured as the percent of people who reported drinking too much before driving in the prior month, is 35.1% lower than the national average of 1.8% at 1.2%.